ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2023-02-27-tagalog-pipeline.md

 ## <a id="gold"></a>We still want gold-annotated data

 This section will discuss how I annotated TLUnified to produce gold-standard data.
-I'll also introduce the experiments I did to see how baseline models perform on this dataset.
+I'll also introduce my benchmarking experiments to see how baseline models perform on this dataset.
 For clarity, I'll call the annotated TLUnified as `tl_tlunified_gold` (`tl` - language code, `tlunified` - data source, `gold` - dataset type).